The Hilbert scheme of a plane curve singularity and the HOMFLY polynomial of its link: Introduction

-The topology of the pair $(C, X)$ near a singularity of $C$ is studied via knot theory \cite{AGV, EN, M, Z2}.
-Consider the intersection of $C$ and a small 3-sphere around a singular point in $C$.
-This is a collection of oriented circles in $S^3$, one for each analytic local branch of the singularity; it is called the {\em link of the singularity}.
-For example, the curve $y^k = x^n$ intersects a sphere around the origin in the $k,n$ torus link.
-Milnor \cite{M} has studied links of hypersurface singularities, and shows in particular that the link of any singularity is fibred.
-Eisenbud and Neumann \cite{EN} describe how to pass from the combinatorics of the Puiseux data of the singularity to the topology of the link.
+The contributions from the singularities can be rather complicated.
+We will describe them conjecturally in terms of the topology of $C$ near its singular points.
+Embed $C$ in a surface.
+Intersecting $C$ with a small 3-sphere around $p \in C$ yields the {\em link of $C$ at $p$}: a collection of oriented circles in $S^3$, one for each analytic branch of $C$ at $p$.
+For example, the curve $y^k = x^n$ intersects a sphere around the origin in the right-handed $(k,n)$ torus link.
+Milnor \cite{M} has studied links of hypersurface singularities, and shows in particular that the complement in the sphere of any such link is a smooth fibre bundle over the circle.
+Eisenbud and Neumann \cite{EN} describe how to pass from the combinatorics of the Puiseux data of the singularity to a presentation of the link.
+Campillo, Delgado, and Gusein-Zade have shown that the Alexander polynomial of the link carries data equivalent to the Hilbert series of a certain filtration on the ring of functions on the singularity \cite{CDG}.

-Denote by $\JJ(L)$ the HOMFLY polynomial of an oriented link $L \subset S^3$.
+Denote by $\overline{\mathbf{P}}(L)$ the HOMFLY polynomial of an oriented link $L \subset S^3$.
 It is an element of $\ZZ[a^{\pm 1},(q-q^{-1})^{\pm 1}]$, and may be computed from the relations

-The meaning of Equation (\ref{eq:skein1}) is that three link diagrams which are identical away from a small neighborhood, and are as depicted within it, have HOMFLY polynomials satisfying the given skein relation.
-Equation (\ref{eq:skein2}) normalizes the HOMFLY polynomial by requiring its value on the unknot to be 1.
+The terms of Equation (\ref{eq:skein1}) should be interpreted as the HOMFLY polynomials of three link diagrams which are identical away from a small neighborhood, and are as depicted within it.
 It is not obvious that these relations define a function on diagrams, let alone knots, but it is true \cite{HOMFLY}.
-The topological meaning of this invariant is unknown.
+It is often convenient to adopt the alternative normalization $\JJ(L) := \JJbar(L)/\JJbar(\bigcirc)$.
+The topological meaning of the HOMFLY polynomial is unknown.

 \begin{conjecture} Let $C$ be a curve in a smooth surface, $C$ itself smooth away from points $p_i$.
 Let $L_i$ be the link of $C$ at $p_i$, and let $\mu_i$ be the Milnor number of the singularity at $p_i$.
+Then,

 \end{conjecture}